disastrid/instruments_lab/docs/_research/culture.md

 -  G. Lepri and A. P. McPherson.
 [First-person Research in the Arts: Exploring the Values Behind New Music Technology.](http://instrumentslab.org/data/giacomo/lepri_updated2.pdf) Proc.
 ACM Designing Interactive Systems (DIS), San Diego, Californis, USA.
 2019.

 - G. Lepri, A. P. McPherson.
 [Mirroring the past, from typewriting to interactive art: an approach to the re-design of a vintage technology.](http://www.nime.org/proceedings/2018/nime2018_paper0069.pdf).
 Proc.
 New Interfaces for Musical Expression, Blacksburg, Virginia, USA.
 2018.

+___

+***Chowndolo***

+The Chowndolo is an instrument based on a magnetic pendulum whose trajectories are altered by magnets placed underneath the device.
+This creates unstable patterns of oscillation which are translated into synthesis parameters and sound.
+The Chowndolo was conceived as an interactive experience: the scuplture can be played like an instrument and audience participation is crucial.
+The magnets below the pendulum can be arranged to compose new shapes: different configurations will modify the pendulum oscillations and the generated sonorities.
+The unstable patterns produced by the pendulum oscillations are transformed into sound, articulating a music that evolves based on the pendulum’s motion.

+The magnetic fields and their interactions are revealed through nuanced tones, acting as counterpoint to the pendulum’s dance.
+The installation aims to make visible the invisible, letting us feel forces that we are not able to perceive.
+The sounds generated are entirely based on FM synthesis whose sound parameters are controlled by sensing the variations in the magnetic field.
+According to Faraday’s law of induction, a variation in the magnetic field generates an induced electromagnetic force.
+This force is then amplified by a custom-designed preamp and the resulting signal is sent to a Bela board where it is processed before the audio being sent to the output.

+The Chowndolo is a tribute to John Chowning, a pioneer in the field of Computer Music mostly known for his electroacoustic compositions, the discovery of FM synthesis and research on voice and instrument synthesis.
+During the development of the Chowndolo, we were lucky enough to welcome John Chowning to our lab and show him the project.
+He provided precious comments for the improvement of both the sensing technique and the FM synthesis implementation.

+{% include vimeo.html vimeo="325707625" %}

 <!--